 Furthermore, accurate declarations prevent any potential disputes or delays in case you need to file a claim, giving you the peace of mind to enjoy your travels fully.
 In essence, being upfront and clear about your medical history is foundational to fostering a trustworthy relationship with your insurer, ensuring that you're thoroughly protected in any situation.

-• If you or anyone to be named on your policy has been given a terminal prognosis.
+- If you or anyone to be named on your policy has been given a terminal prognosis.

 Heart & Circulatory Conditions

-These can include cardiac-related conditions such as:-
+These include cardiac-related conditions diagnosed or treated within the relevant timeframes, such as:

 Respiratory Conditions